AshwineeKumar/Angular-Project-Demo/README.md

 # Angular-Project-Demo
-This is a angular demo project
+This is an angular demo project
+Author - Ashwinee Kumar